krooonal/mipcc2023/README.md

 The compiled code is in cppcode/build directory.

-Use experiment.cpp file for any experimental evaluation.
-Modify the mipcomp.sh accordingly.

 Instructions to run the code:
 Provide the desired series '.test' file (containing the list of instances in the series) to mipcomp.sh.
 Record the logs in a text file.
 Example: